BioMoDeL/aesop/docs/installation.rst

 		export PATH=/opt/pdb2pqr-linux-bin64-2.1.0:$PATH
 		export PATH=/opt/APBS-1.4.2.1-linux64/bin:$PATH
 		export PATH=/opt/APBS-1.4.2.1-linux64/share/apbs/tools/bin:$PATH

+	You may encounter issues with PDB2PQR if you are using an older version that uses the ``pdb2pqr.py`` script.
+In this case, either update to a newer binary PDB2PQR distribution, or specify the full path to ``pdb2pqr.py`` in AESOP.

 	**Mac users:** If you are using the APBS binary/executable to install (as opposed to compiling from source), you may need to add the following line to your path::